drift-labs/v2-teacher/source/index.html.md

 For a more detailed explanation of these parameters, see: [All Order Types](https://docs.drift.trade/trading/all-order-types)

----

 ### Stop Loss Market Order
-A Stop Loss Market Order automatically closes a position at market price if the Oracle Price hits the specified Trigger Price.

-Here:
-- We're creating a stop loss for a **long** position, `PositionDirection.SHORT` to close it.
-- The order will trigger when the Oracle Price falls **below $100**, `OrderTriggerCondition.BELOW`.
-- Once triggered, it executes as a **Market Order** to close 1 unit of the position.

 #### TypeScript
 ``` ts